Protecting Ocean Species and Their Habitats

 Why is the ocean so important?

 No matter where we live, the ocean is essential to our lives.
 It supplies 50% of the oxygen we breathe and is the home to fish and other species that provide food and income for more than three billion people.
-Its coral reefs, oyster beds and kelp forests shelter marine life and protect our shores by breaking up wave energy and storm surges.
+Its coral reefs and oyster beds shelter marine life and protect our shores by breaking up wave energy and storm surges.

 On the edges of the ocean, coastal wetlands—such as mangroves, salt marshes and seagrass meadows—protect our shores, too.
 They also draw in carbon as they grow and transfer it into their leaves, stems and the rich soils held by their roots.
 This “blue carbon” can remain in the soil for thousands of years.
 In fact, coastal wetlands store five times more carbon per hectare than rainforests, helping to limit further climate change.

 But the world is changing fast.
 We’re seeing rapidly growing demand for food, energy and water for the more than 7 billion people on our planet—and that means more pressure on the ocean and its resources.
 Meanwhile, our changing climate is leading to hotter seas, more intense storms and more frequent flooding.

 With half the world’s population living on or near coastlines, these changes are affecting our food, livelihoods and safety.
 We need to act now to restore the ocean’s health while also meeting the growing demand for seafood and jobs.
 And we need to safeguard coastal villages and cities while reducing the risks from climate change.
 The stakes have never been higher.

 The World's Goal: Protect 30% of the Ocean by 2030